beehive-lab/tornadovm-installer/README.md

        --mandrel-11     : Install TornadoVM with Mandrel 21.1.0 (JDK 11)
        --windows-jdk-11 : Install TornadoVM with Windows JDK 11
        --windows-jdk-16 : Install TornadoVM with Windows JDK 16
-       --help           : Print this help
+       --opencl         : Install TornadoVM and build the OpenCL backend --ptx            : Install TornadoVM and build the PTX backend --help           : Print this help

 ```